Connor Wong Player Props: Red Sox vs. Reds

-Connor Wong -- with a slugging percentage of .576 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the Cincinnati Reds, with Luke Weaver on the hill, on May 31 at 7:10 PM ET.
+On Thursday, Connor Wong (.235 batting average in his past 10 games, with five doubles, a home run, a walk and two RBI) and the Boston Red Sox face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
+First pitch is at 7:10 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Diamondbacks.
+He had a one-hit performance in his previous game (1-for-4) against the Reds.

 Connor Wong Game Info & Props vs. the Reds